-Marietta drug detox and Marietta alcohol detox programs are usually located on the campus of a rehab facility to make the transition smoother for patients ready to overcome their battles.
+Drug and alcohol detox programs are usually located on the campus of a rehab facility to make the transition smoother for patients ready to overcome their battles.
 No matter how long you’re there, you have access to professionals who can help ease your symptoms and support you through the process.
 Once your detox is complete, you can then move on to the next part of your rehabilitation.

 Recovery Meetings Near You in Marietta

-Addiction treatment is a lifelong process that may require additional steps to help you maintain your sobriety once you’ve graduated from drug rehab in Marietta, Georgia or alcohol rehab in Marietta, Georgia.
+Addiction treatment is a lifelong process that may require additional steps to help you maintain your substance-free lifestyle once you’ve graduated from drug or alcohol rehab.
 Whether you suffer from problems with drugs or alcohol, recovery meetings can help provide you with the tools to take everything you’ve learned during your treatment and apply it to the real world.
 If you feel yourself slipping or just don’t want to reach that point, attending regular meetings can help keep you in control of your addiction and provide you with unconditional support.
-Dozens of meetings are offered in and around Marietta each week — for those who suffer with addiction and their loved ones.
+Dozens of meetings are offered each week — for those who suffer from addiction and their loved ones.